LucasDelfino92/morrowindsharp/main.md

 Merged Objects.ESP
 ```

-> We will generate **multipatch.ESP** and **Merged Objects.ESP** in a short while.
+> ℹ️ We will generate **multipatch.ESP** and **Merged Objects.ESP** in a short while.
 These two plugins help iron out certain issues and compatibility problems in our load order.
 </details>

 ### Synchronizing mod masters